 Arrowroot Powder

-I’ll admit to never having heard of this used as a specific egg replacement, but it very likely is that our AIP recipes employe these ingredients without us even realizing it!
+I’ll admit to never having heard of this used as a specific egg replacement, but it very likely is that our AIP recipes employ these ingredients without us even realizing it!
 I can’t say this would be my go-to of choices by any means if I were simply trying to substitute an egg in any recipe.

 A mixture of 2 tablespoons (about 18 grams) of arrowroot powder and 3 tablespoons (45 grams) of water can be used to replace one egg.